 Another thing technology does is it makes us pretty inactive.
 We’re stuck sitting or lying down most of the time.

 This makes it easier for us to focus on the past and the future, and harder to focus on the present.

-Doing an activity that leaves you little time to think kind of forces you to be in the present.
+Doing an activity that leaves you little time to think kind of forces you to be present.
 Think about children that race each other.
-They don’t have time to not be in the present.
+They don’t have time to not be in the now.

 Force your brain to have to focus on what you’re doing in the moment with an engaging activity.

-3. Practice active listening
+13. Practice active listening

 It’s something we all do when we’re listening to someone sometimes.
 We hear what they’re saying, but then we get lost into our own thoughts.

 You’ll not only see how well you actually listen to people and get better at it; you’ll also be making your mind focus on the present.

 It’ll also help you connect with people more because people like knowing that someone is really listening to them.

-5. Take time for laughter
+14. Take time for laughter